 Increased Risk of Heart Attack

 Divorce can greatly harm your heart health, particularly if you’re already prone to cardiac issues — or if you’re female.
 A study conducted by Duke University reveals that men face a notably increased risk of heart attack after two or more divorces, whereas women are more likely to suffer a heart attack after just one divorce.

 It’s no secret that sleepless nights accompany relationship problems, but an alarming University of Arizona study published in the journal Health Psychology suggests that insomnia may continue long after your divorce has been finalized.
 This inability to fall and stay asleep may prompt a significant spike in blood pressure, which, in turn, could lead to issues with heart health.

 Weaker Immune System

 Most of the issues outlined above are closely related to stress.
 With proper legal assistance, you can keep divorce-related stress — and associated health conditions — to a minimum.
-Let the Brown Law Offices ease the burden of divorce; reach out today to learn more about your legal options.
+Let the law firm of Barna, Guzy & Steffen, Ltd. ease the burden of divorce; reach out today to learn more about your legal options.